What is LEEP?

 - Graduating seniors of Fall, Spring and Summer terms will be sent a LEEP Questionnaire.

 - Based on the response from the questionnaire, students will be notified by the department of their qualification.

-- All LEEP activities will be recorded and recognized by the department in the form of an individualized diploma.
+- LEEP courses and activities will be recognized by the department in the form of an individualized diploma.